eduNEXT/tvm/docs/TutorEnvironmentManager.rst

 List installed plugins with :

-- ``tvm plugins list``, show you plugins for each project, you can use inside or outside the project.
+- ``tvm plugins list``, show you plugins for each project, which you can use inside or outside the project.
 - ``tutor plugins list``, show you plugins for the current project only if the project is active.